-- 168. Each of the examples of REVUP members above indicate that voters with a variety of disabilities are harmed in the same way by SB 1's new assistance restrictions, and each harm would be redressed by identical injunctive relief.
-These examples are non-exhaustive. - 169.
-TOP volunteers provide assistance to voters on a case-by-case basis as needs arise.
-In the past, volunteers who have given voters rides to the polls have learned during the drive that the voter needs assistance to vote.
+- In the past, volunteers who have given voters rides to the polls have learned during the drive that the voter needs assistance to vote.
 Volunteers have been able to offer and provide this assistance to voters who have expressed their need for an assistant.
 TOP runs a large-scale voting program and provides situation-specific assistance to voters.
 This means TOP will need to provide training to their entire team about the changes to the Oath, particularly what sort of assistance is or is not permitted, and the new requirements and prohibitions for assisting mail voters.
 TOP estimates that as a result of this new requirement, it could cost them tens of thousands of additional dollars to do the same scale of work as they were doing before.
 TOP's diversion of resources will necessarily cause it to shrink its year-round issue organizing and policy advocacy work, and TOP anticipates that it will lose volunteers because of the overly burdensome new training it will have to implement to ensure compliance with the law, further shrinking its programs and voter outreach.
-Additionally, numerous TOP members who are not proficient in English or who have a disability are themselves at substantial risk of being denied all the assistance that they need to vote under these provisions.

-170. WDAF educates its members and community about the voting process and works to connect voters, especially voters who do not speak or read English, with assistants who may help them in voting.
+Additionally, numerous TOP members who are not proficient in English or who have a disability are themselves at substantial risk of denied all the assistance that they need to vote under these provisions. - 154.
+WDAF educates its members and community about the voting process and works to connect voters, especially voters who do not speak or read English, with assistants who may help them in voting.
 WDAF will need to spend additional time and resources locating assistants because of the chilling effect of the SB 1's provisions.
 Additionally, WDAF will need to spend additional staff time fielding questions about what sort of assistance is or is not permitted under the Oath, what needs to be put on the assistance forms, and warning assistants not to accept any tokens of appreciation lest they be prosecuted for being compensated while assisting voters.
-WDAF's diversion of resources to educating assistants and voters about the new law will necessarily cause it to reduce the boots on the ground as part of its year-round advocacy work, as staff and other resources are diverted to countering the negative effects of SB 1's provisions.
+WDAF's diversion of resources to educating assistants and voters about the new law will necessarily cause it to reduce the boots on the ground as part of its year-round advocacy work, as staff and other resources are diverted to countering the negative effects of these provisions.